• Build · Graphics Card · Motherboard · CPU Upgrade · New RAM · FUCK ASUS M.2 Heatsink · Putting everything together · Completed Build · Random Notes

 Build

-First I needed to get everything out of the old case, this has been an Cooler Master H500P
+First, I needed to get everything out of the old case, which was a Cooler Master H500P.

-So let's open it up, pull everything out and clean off the components with some air.
+So, let's open it up, pull everything out, and clean off the components with some compressed air.

-The H500P was (LxWxH) 544 x 242 x 542 mm compared to the Torrent Compact 450 x 222 x 467 mm now, so it is a bit smaller, which we will later see when trying to build the system, also the fact that the Torrent Compact mounts the PSU in the top removes a lot of clearance at the bottom.
+The H500P measured (LxWxH) 544 x 242 x 542 mm, compared to the Torrent Compact's current dimensions of 450 x 222 x 467 mm.
+So, it is a bit smaller, a difference we will observe later when building the system.
+Also, the fact that the Torrent Compact mounts the PSU at the top significantly reduces clearance at the bottom.

 Graphics Card